 Waits for Toy Story Mania typically peak by about 2 p.m., and hold steady for the rest of the evening until right before park close.
 As such, we’d recommend this in the early evening, prior to the other two headliners.

-Rock and Drop – As of Summer 2018, the attractions at Disney’s Hollywood Studios with the longest waits throughout the day are Slinky Dog Dash, Rock ‘N’ Roller Coaster, and the Twilight Zone Tower of Terror.
-Their waits tend to not drop off until a couple of hours before park closing, which is really the sweet spot for experiencing these rides if you don’t have FastPass+.
+Rock and Drop – The attractions at Disney’s Hollywood Studios with the longest waits throughout the day are Slinky Dog Dash, Rock ‘N’ Roller Coaster, Millennium Falcon Smugglers Run, and the Twilight Zone Tower of Terror.
+Their waits tend to not drop off until a couple of hours before park closing, which is really the sweet spot for experiencing these rides if you don’t have FastPass+ or don’t want to do Single Rider.

-The problem with that is the reason these waits are dropping is because people are starting to get spots for Fantasmic or Star Wars: A Galactic Spectacular…which you also will probably want to do.
-In an ideal scenario, you do Rock ‘N’ Roller Coaster roughly 2.5 hours before park closing via the Single Rider (unless the wait is <30 minutes), do Tower of Terror thereafter, and then immediately head to the first showing of Fantasmic.
+The problem with that is the reason these waits are dropping is because people are starting to get spots for Fantasmic or Star Wars: A Galactic Spectacular.
+In an ideal scenario, you do Millennium Falcon via Single Rider ~3 hours before park closing, then Rock ‘N’ Roller Coaster ~2.5 hours before park closing via the Single Rider, Tower of Terror thereafter, and then immediately head to the first showing of Fantasmic.
 You won’t get front row seats for Fantasmic in this scenario, but you also won’t waste a bunch of time in line, and then sitting around waiting for the show to begin.

 Enter Mickey’s Imagination… – This nighttime spectacular is succinctly described by the opening narration: “Welcome to Fantasmic!
 Mickey Mouse uses his vivid imagination to create magical imagery…a beautiful fantasy or an exciting adventure!
 But beware… nothing is more powerful than the imagination—for it can also expand your greatest fears into an overwhelming nightmare.”
 Basically, Fantasmic is Mickey Mouse tripping, but without any psychedelic drugs (at least, to our knowledge).